jayztemplier/ShakeReportServer/README.md

 Enter in the ShakeReportServer folder:
 `cd ShakeReportServer`

+Run the bundle command:
+`bundle install`

+Set up a user:
+`export SR_USERNAME="jayztemplier"`
+`export SR_PASSWORD="your_password"`

 Launch the rails app:
 `rails s`

-Check that it's running by visiting `http://localhost:3000`
+Check that it's running by visiting `http://localhost:3000` A prompt will ask you your username and password.
+Use the logins you just created.
 # Features

 * List of the reports sent from the devices